svlada/springboot-security-jwt/etc/blog.md

 #### AjaxAwareAuthenticationFailureHandler

-AjaxAwareAuthenticationFailureHandler is invoked by Spring when authentication failure occurs.
+AjaxAwareAuthenticationFailureHandler is invoked by ```AjaxLoginProcessingFilter``` in case of authentication failures.
 You can design specific error messages based on exception type that have occurred during the authentication process.

 ```
 @Component